MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-configuration.md

 #Customer intent: As a developer, I want to configure a custom claims provider token issuance event in the Azure portal, so that I can add custom claims to a token before it is issued.
 ---

-# Configure a custom claim provider token issuance event
+# Configure a custom claim provider for a token issuance event

 > [!NOTE]
 >
 > This article is a work in progress and not yet complete.

-This article describes how to configure and set up a custom claims provider using a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener).
+This article describes how to configure a custom claims provider for a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener).
 Using a existing Azure Functions REST API you'll register a custom authentication extension.
 You'll add some attributes that you expect your custom authentication extension to parse from your REST API.
 To test the custom authentication extension, you'll register a sample OpenID Connect application to get a token and view the claims.

 ## Prerequisites

 - An Azure subscription with the ability to create Azure Functions.
 If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
 - An Azure Function app with an HTTP trigger function configured for a token issuance start event.
-If you don't have one, follow the steps in [create a token issuance start event HTTP trigger function](./DRAFT-custom-extension-tokenissuancestart-setup.md).
+If you don't have one, follow the steps in [create a token issuance start event HTTP trigger function](./custom-extension-tokenissuancestart-setup.md).
 - A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
 - A Microsoft Entra ID tenant.
 You can use either a customer or workforce tenant for this how-to guide.
     - For customer tenants, use a [sign-up and sign-in user flow](~/external-id/customers/how-to-user-flow-sign-up-sign-in-customers.md).